Annabelle Neilson: Authorship

 Neilson was the author of the Me Me Me children's and teenage, and picture book series.
-The first instalment, Angry Me (ISBN 9780992872878), was published by Fat Fox Books Ltd on 18 August 2015.
-The second and third instalments, Messy Me (ISBN 9781910884010) and Dreamy Me (ISBN 9781910884027), were both published by Fat Fox Books Ltd on 19 January 2016.
-Angry Me was about her anger surrounding her struggles with dyslexia, Messy Me was about her sister, and Dreamy Me was about the fantasies she had during her recovery following her horse riding accident.
+The first instalment, Angry Me, was published by Fat Fox Books Ltd on 18 August 2015.
+The second and third instalments, Messy Me, and Dreamy Me, were both published by Fat Fox Books Ltd on 19 January 2016.

-Neilson wrote an autobiography, McQueen and I (ISBN 9780753555125), which was published by Virgin Books on 14 February 2016.
+In February 2016, her autobiography, McQueen and I, was published by Virgin Books.
 The book focused on her life with Alexander McQueen.